Abyssinian catbird

-The Abyssinian catbird or juniper babbler (Sylvia galinieri) is a species of bird in the family Sylviidae.
-(It is unrelated to other birds with the common name catbird).
-It is endemic to Ethiopia where it is found in highland forest and scrub.
-The Abyssinian catbird is a fairly small, mostly grey bird with black lores, whitish forehead and chestnut vent.
+The Abyssinian catbird (Sylvia galinieri), also known as the juniper babbler, is a small passerine in the family Sylviidae, endemic to the highland forests and scrub of Ethiopia.
+Despite its name, it is unrelated to other birds called "catbirds."
+It is mostly grey, with black lores, a whitish forehead, and a chestnut vent.

 Description

 The Abyssinian catbird is a small-sized babbler.
 Its body is round with relatively short wings and legs.
 The bird's belly is white, but its upper parts are a lighter shade of grey that gradually fades to a darker shade moving to the backside of the bird.
 The head of the bird is a light shade of grey with dark highlights surrounding the eyes.
 The eyes themselves have a scarlet iris surrounding dark brown pupils.
 The beak is short pointed and black.
 Its wings are the darkest parts of its body having parallel bars of black along its length with the rest of the wing being grey.
 Its underside from its legs to its tail is a distinct orange that gives way to a tail that is about half the length of the bird itself.
 Abyssinian catbirds measure around 19 cm in length.

 The bird was formerly the sole member of the genus Parophasma, and its taxonomy is still inconclusive.
 It is not yet certain if they are more closely related to babblers or warblers.